100daysofredteam/DomainMorph/README.md

 This dictionary holds mappings of characters to their visually similar counterparts.
 For example, "a" can be replaced with "а" (Cyrillic 'a') or "4" to create domain variations.

 #### Domain Variation Generation:
-The generate_variations function takes the base domain name and produces several types of variations:
+The generate_variations_and_check function takes the base domain name and produces several types of variations:

     - Misspellings: By replacing each character in the domain with a random homoglyph.
     - Homoglyphs: For each character in the domain that has homoglyphs, generate a variation.
-    - Shortened Forms: A short version of the domain, like using the first three characters.
     - Hyphen Variations: Create variants with hyphens between sections of the domain.
     - Alternative TLDs: Check for popular alternative TLDs like .co, .net, etc.

 #### Domain Registration Check:
-The check_domain_registration function sends a simple HTTP request to a WHOIS service and checks if the domain is registered.
+The is_domain_registered function sends a simple HTTP request to a WHOIS service and checks if the domain is registered.

 #### CSV Output:
 Results are saved in a CSV file with the generated domain and its registration status.